Start page

 The sound ř (rz) has been preserved in some Turkic languages to this day, as evidenced by the mentioned correspondence kaz.
 Uzbek tezek, tizak "dung" – Gag. ders "same".
 And the Chuv corresponding to them. tyrĕs with reduced ĕ can confirm the original form ders.
 This supposed consonant had a voiceless pair in the sound ĺ () which could turn at different languages in l, š, ss, s, for example, Old Turk. word yĺyq "warm" became such modifications: Tur. ılık, Cuv. ăšă, Uzb. issik, in other languages also ysyq "the same".

-The existence of the fricative trill in Finno-Ugric is good confirmed by the Umurt language were it was transformed in ʤ (cf. Komi ryt "evening" – Udm. ʤyt "the same", Komi roj "moss" – Udm. ʤuj "the same" a.o.)
+The existence of the fricative trill in Finno-Ugric is confirmed by the Umurt language, were it was transformed in ʤ (cf. Komi ryt "evening" – Udm. ʤyt "the same", Komi roj "moss" – Udm. ʤuj "the same" a.o.)

-The proposed hypothesis may be helpful in clarifying the etymology of "dark" words in different languages.
+The proposed hypothesis may help clarify the etymology of "dark" words in different languages.
 For example, Mar. preze "a calf", which has no matches in the other Finno-Ugric languages, can ascend a protoform of modern-day Chuv. păru, closest to the Mari word, but not it could be a source of borrowing on phonological reasons.
-The ancient Mari borrowed the name of a calf from other Turks, which had it existed in the form of *bürzäv, which developed in Chuv. păru and also in Turkm. buzav, Tur. buzov and other similar ones.
+The ancient Mari borrowed the name of a calf from other Turks, which had existed as *bürzäv, which developed in Chuv. păru and also in Turkm. buzav, Tur. buzov and other similar ones.
 Originally, the Mari word Mari had to take the form of *perzav.

-They have borrowed said a word from neighboring the Turkic-speaking Scythians (Bulgars), preserving the length of the Turkic sound and simultaneously joining voiced and unvoiced versions in one word (English – girl).
+They borrowed a word from neighboring the Turkic-speaking Scythians (Bulgars), preserving the length of the Turkic sound and simultaneously joining voiced and unvoiced versions in one word (English – girl).
 The sound ř was simplified in most sound Turkic languages to z and they have the form qyz of this word, while it was transformed in r in the Chuvash (Chuv. xĕr "a girl").
 Complex transformations occurred with the Turkic archetype qyř (qyĺ) "a girl" when borrowing it in the Old English.
-Studies have shown that for a long time the Anglo-Saxons remained close to their ancestral home in Eastern Europe after the other Germanic tribes migrated westward (see. the section Anglo-Saxons on Ukraine).
-They have borrowed said a word from the neighboring Turkic-speaking Scythians (Bulgars) preserving the length of the Turkic sound and simultaneously joining voiced and unvoiced versions in one word (English – girl).
-The sound řz in most Turkic languages and they have the form qyz of this word, while it was transformed in r in the Chuvash (Chuv. xĕr "a girl").
+Studies have shown that for a long time, the Anglo-Saxons remained close to their ancestral home in Eastern Europe after the other Germanic tribes migrated westward (see. the section Anglo-Saxons on Ukraine).

-In general, it can be said that there are ample evidences that the fricative trill of rz and its modifications were widespread in the Nostratic languages in the old times, and traces of these sounds in different languages and in various forms are preserved until now.
+In general, it can be said that there are ample pieces of evidence that the fricative trill of rz and its modifications were widespread in the Nostratic languages in the old times, and traces of these sounds in different languages and various forms are preserved until now.